 McNeese Police work in conjunction with Freshman Orientation activities to disseminate information about the duties and responsibilities of McNeese Police as well as security and safety tips.
-Each semester, McNeese Police, the Office of University Services, Housing and Residential Life present crime prevention and awareness programs.
+Each semester, McNeese Police, the Office of Student Services, Housing and Residential Life present crime prevention and awareness programs.
 In addition, crime prevention and alert programs are presented to different departments in response to requests throughout the year.

-Blue Light Towers and CCTV
+Mobile Blue Light and CCTV

-MPD dispatchers also monitor the emergency 'Blue Light Station' telephones that are located throughout campus and in residence hall parking lots.
-Emergency telephones are identified by a blue light and can be easily activated by the push of a button.
-These phones connect directly to the police communication center, where they are identified by their specific location.
+MPD dispatchers also monitor the emergency 'Mobile Blue Light' activations.
+These activations are controled from mobile devices.
+These alerts connect directly to the police communication center, where they are identified by their specific location on a map.
 The dispatcher also monitors nearly 160 closed circuit television cameras (CCTV) that are located in various parking lots and buildings throughout the campus.
 The cameras capture video data that can be retrieved to assist in criminal investigations.